DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Experiments

 \subsection{Visual-Inertial Odometry}

 How to effectively integrate and fuse two modalities to provide accurate and robust pose remains a challenging problem.
 In this experiment, we demonstrate that our proposed models can learn a compact state-space-model for sensor fusion from two modalities, i.e. visual and inertial data.
 We also show that our DynaNet models enable robust prediction under the circumstances with partial observations in Section \ref{sub: motion prediction}.
+When the training model is underfitting or overfitting,